 How Do PDMPs Differ for Various States?

 Currently, 49 states — as well as the District of Columbia and the territory of Guam — have a functioning PDMP.
 Only Missouri doesn’t have a statewide PDMP.
-However, it appears Missouri lawmakers may be poised to pass new PDMP legislation in 2019.
+However, in early 2021, the state’s legislature approved a statewide PDMP bill.

-With opioid abuse and subsequent overdoses reaching record levels across America, it’s no surprise that 40 states now require prescribers to check their state’s PDMP whenever prescribing a controlled substance.
+With opioid abuse and subsequent overdoses reaching record levels across America, it’s no surprise that 41 states now require prescribers to check their state’s PDMP under different circumstances.

 However, each state’s PDMP operates in its own unique fashion.
 This means everything from the classes of prescription drugs that must be considered to when doctors must check their PDMP differs from state to state.
 For example, Pennsylvania requires that all licensed prescribers register with their PDMP and report on all Schedule II through Schedule V controlled substances, while up until recently, Nebraska’s PDMP was voluntary and only recorded data from emergency room visits.